JamieT966/project-portfolio-1/README.md

 ### Surface

-For colours I color picked the orange in the Cheeky Monkeys logo and used the Adobe color wheel to select a pallete but I could not find anything that looked aesthetically pleasing so I instead opted for a three colour pallete.
+For colours, I colour picked the orange in the Cheeky Monkeys logo and used the Adobe colour wheel to select a palette but I could not find anything that looked aesthetically pleasing so I instead opted for a three colour palette.

 ```--off_white: #f8f8f8; --cm_orange: #B5772F; --text_color: #3a3a3a;```